Dynamical Masses and Ages of Sirius-like Systems: Observations and Data

 Absolute astrometry shows the proper motion anomaly of stars and is thus powerful in constraining the orbits of massive, long-period companions.
 We use the absolute astrometry in the EDR3 version of the HGCA \citep{Brandt_2021}, which calibrates {\Gaia} EDR3 and {\Hipparcos} astrometry to reveal the proper motion difference between {\Hipparcos}, {\Gaia}, and the {\Hipparcos}-{\Gaia} mean motion.
 This gives the astrometric acceleration of the host star, which is directly proportional to the companion's mass.
 Table \ref{tab:ast_acc} lists the difference between the {\Gaia} proper motion ($\mu_{\alpha\star,\delta}^{\rm Gaia}$) and the {\Hipparcos}-{\Gaia} mean motion ($\mu_{\alpha\star,\delta}^{\rm H-G}$) for each target, with the corresponding significance levels of astrometric accelerations.
 Five of our targets have levels $\gg 5 \sigma$, meaning that they have accelerated significantly due to the gravitational pull of the companions.

 We also checked {\Gaia} DR3 for astrometric non-single stars among our targets.
 We found two-body fits \citep{Holl_2022} for HD 118475 and HD 136138, which significantly corrected the proper motion and parallax measurements from their one-body fits.
-Therefore, we decided not to use the uncorrected proper motions in the HGCA v.EDR3, fitting the two systems only from their RVs and the corrected parallaxes.
+This suggests that the orbital periods of the two systems are comparable to the duration of the {\Gaia} mission.
+For such systems, the proper motion of the primary star changes considerably between each scan of {\Gaia}, making the {\Gaia} one-body proper motion measurement, obtained by fitting a single proper motion value to data from multiple scans, hard to interpret before the release of {\Gaia} intermediate astrometric data (IAD).
+The two-body proper motion, on the other hand, refers to the barycenter motion of the binary and contains no information on the orbit between the two stars.
+Therefore, we decided not to use these proper motions, fitting the two systems only from their RVs and the corrected parallaxes.
 Section \ref{subsec:orbit_results} compares our best-fitting orbital parameters to the {\Gaia} DR3 two-body solution.
 Checking the consistency between the two types of solutions helps validate {\Gaia} two-body astrometry.
 The companion of HD 19019 is detected in {\Gaia} at a separation of $11.7$ arcsec.
 We use the {\Gaia} proper motions of the companion, calibrated to the same reference frame as the primary using the prescription in \cite{Cantat-Gaudin_2021}, to help constrain the orbit.